 - Salvage History Similar to a vehicle with a total loss history, a vehicle that has a salvage history has had severe damage.
 Salvage history helps consumers avoid purchasing a potentially unsafe vehicle.

-Odometer tampering continues to be a serious crime and consumer fraud issue.
-There are dishonest sellers out there who intentionally roll odometers back so they can artificially inflate the vehicle?s value.
-Vehicles that have a low mileage are priced higher.
-If you belive you have been a victim of odometer fraud, report fraud to federal government investigatgor in your state.
-Find Government Investigators in your state to report Odometer Fraud Contact NHTSA to Report Odometer Fraud
+- Odometer tampering continues to be a serious crime and consumer fraud issue.
+There are dishonest sellers out there who intentionally roll odometers back to artificially inflate the vehicle's value.
+Vehicles that have low mileage are priced higher.
+If you believe you have been a victim of odometer fraud, report fraud to a federal government investigator in your state.